Student Code of Conduct

 1. The Office of Student Affairs shall investigate all complaints.
 Within five (5) working days of the filing of a complaint, the Dean shall determine whether there are reasonable grounds to believe that a violation of this Code has occurred.
 If the Dean determines that there are reasonable grounds, the Dean will initiate pre-hearing procedures.

 2. The Dean shall appoint a Student Conduct Officer.
 The Student Conduct Officer shall be a member of the faculty or the office of the Dean.
 If the Dean is unavailable or has a conflict of interest in the case, the President shall designate a member of the faculty or staff from outside the Office of Student Affairs to serve as the Student Conduct Officer.
-The Student Conduct Officer will email or mail a written notice of the charges to the student’s last known address.
+The Student Conduct Officer will email and mail a written notice of the charges to the student’s last known address.
 It is incumbent upon students to keep the Dean’s office informed of where College mailings should be sent.
 Failure to respond to a written notice of charges is a violation of this Code and may result in additional charges.
+The notice will also remind the student of how to access this Code so that he or she can understand the procedures that will be followed.

 3. The written notice of charges shall include a statement of the essential facts constituting a violation of this Code.